“Hidden” Tech

 So why write this now?
 Well, because social media.
 I have largely given up on big scale, algorithmic social media.
 I’ve kept my facebook and instagram accounts, largely so I can still use modern-day Craigslist, aka Facebook Marketplace.
 While I don’t love giving my personal data away for free to the world’s largest corporations, the people I care most about (my family, church, and referral partners) are all on facebook/instagram.
 And so I’ve started posting stories and getting back into that world to make sure I’m were my circle of people are too.
 I can already feel a difference in how I’m connecting with people and I think this may be a final missing piece of going all in.

 Believe it or not, this isn’t about social media.
 With this final(?) piece of letting go, I can feel my mindset shift.
-I’m approaching business differently than I had last year when i wasn’t doing anything with social media.
+I’m approaching business differently than I had last year when I wasn’t doing anything with social media.
 I feel like I’m approaching everything with more clarity and focus largely because I’m not “holding on” to something that wasn’t that big of a deal in the grand scheme.
 While I would love for my whole circle to own their social presence (micro.one is a dollar per month guys!) it’s just not realistic to stay in touch with my larger circle in niche smaller circles.
 So I will do both!

 God Provides